ektrah/nsec/docs/api/nsec.cryptography.sharedsecret.md

 ### Dispose()

-Securely erases the shared secret and releases all resources used by the current instance of the [[SharedSecret|SharedSecret Class]] class.
+Securely erases the shared secret from memory and releases all resources used by the current instance of the [[SharedSecret|SharedSecret Class]] class.

     public void Dispose()